Barrow Bells - Tower Stewardship

 This page attempts to convey the roles, responsibilities, and policies underlying the everyday operation of the tower.
 From Health and Safety to Social Activities!

-There are several official positions that need to be filled in the tower, however, like many other towers, one individual may hold more than one position
+There are several positions that are filled in the tower in an informal or formal capacity, however, like many other towers, one individual may hold more than one position (e.g. the tower captain is often also the ringing master)

 There are responsibilities that are likely to be held by persons outside of the tower, such as the Child Protection Officer, who will work with the the tower captain and other officers to ensure that the correct people undergo DBS (Disclosure and Barring Service) checks (formerly CRB - Criminal Record Bureau) and formulate and agree a policy of good practice to ensure the protection of any youth that is in the care of the Tower and of the Church.
 At St James, there is a member of the PCC who has the role of CPO, and can be contacted through the vicar/PCC (see Contacts)